COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Direct_burning_program.rst

 Install CH340 Driver
 --------------------

 - Similarly, before using Espressif's official flashing tool, you must first install the CH340 driver so that the ESP32 development board can communicate properly with your computer.
-If the CH340 driver is not installed, please see the CH340 driver installation tutorial page: :doc:`install_CH340`.
+If the CH340 driver is not installed, please see the CH340 driver installation tutorial page: See :ref:`install_ch340_driver` for detailed instructions.

 Download burning tools